 What I Love About It: It’s big!
 There’s a lot going on with this cat tree and at over 5 feet tall, they’ve been able to squeeze in a ton of features including a hammock and a basket.

 What I Wish It Had: I’d love to see a more heavy-duty setup for the hammock.
 As it stands, it’s connected by hooks which will work most of the time but I’d love to see it permanently attached to the cat tree for extra sturdiness.

-Best for Multiple Cats: Amolife Heavy Duty 68 Inch Multi-Level Cat Tree
+Best for Multiple Cats: Hey-brother Large Multi-Level Cat Tree

-What I Love About It: With two baskets and plenty of room, this cat tree is a great option for households with multiple cats.
+What I Love About It: A spacious hammock and all other features make this tree a truly awesome choice for households with multiple cats.

 What I Wish It Had: There’s not really anything I’d add to this tree!

-Best for Older Cats: Hey-Bro 40.5 inches Cat Tree with Ramp
+Best for Older Cats: Pesofer 55.9 Inches Cat Tree Multi Level

 As cats age, they naturally lose cartilage between the bones in their joints.
 That cartilage acts as a cushion and when it’s gone, it can make jumping and climbing a little more uncomfortable for our feline friends.
 We can help them by making sure they have easy access to everything they need including cozy sleeping areas!

 Pesofer cat tree features a ramp, which is the most important feature for older cats.
 Thanks to it, they can climb and still enjoy a nice view from a tree.

 This cat tree also has a roomy condo, scratching posts, and a large hammock for your older cat to rest and nap.